Black Catcher - Instrumental Remake from Black Clover

 Lead Guitar

-And the lead guitar, very simple for this track, but needed a very good sound for it, so I decided to use the Gibson Lead Guitar from Ministry Of Rock II (EastWest again).
+The lead guitar is very simple in this track but needed a great sound.
+I chose the Gibson Lead Guitar from the Ministry Of Rock II pack, also from EastWest.

 As mentioned before, Gibson Lead Guitar from Ministry Of Rock II are amazing!